pkp/pkp-docs/dev/documentation/en/frontend-ui-library.md

 # UI Library

+> Read and understand the essentials section of the [Vue.js guide](https://vuejs.org/v2/guide/) before continuing.
+{:.tip}

 The [UI Library](/dev/ui-library/dev) is built with [Vue.js](https://vuejs.org/).
 It provides reusable components to create consistent, accessible user interfaces for all PKP applications.
 This chapter describes how to pass data into the root Vue.js component and manage state in the browser.

-> This chapter describes how to integrate PKP's server-side application with Vue.js and the UI Library.
-It does not describe how to use Vue.js.
-Developers can learn about the Vue.js library by reading the Essentials section of the [Vue.js guide](https://vuejs.org/v2/guide/).
-{:.notice}

 ## Page Component

 The [Page component](/dev/ui-library/dev/#/component/Page) is the root component on a page that manages data and passes props down to child components.
-Whenever using the backend template, a `Page` component is automatically mounted to the DOM.
+Whenever a backend template is used, a `Page` component is automatically mounted to the DOM.
 This means that global components can be used without any additional configuration.

 ```html
 {extends file="layouts/backend.tpl"}